Virakal/SublimeCobra/README.md

 [pc]: https://sublime.wbond.net/installation

+## Contributing ##

+This project is now using AAAPackageDev's YAML to Plist compiler, so any contributions would preferably be added to the `.YAML-tmLanguage` file and compiled down.

 ## Caveats ##
 I'm totally new to Cobra itself, as well as writing Sublime configs, so any contributions and corrections are very welcome.